davidfsemedo/TRECVID-VisualStories/data_download/README.md

 foo@bar:~$ pip install twarc
 ```

 The version 1.4.6 of TWARC was used (pip install twarc==1.4.6).
 TWARC is a Twitter API Wrapper.
-Before using twarc you will need to register an application at [apps.twitter.com](https://apps.twitter.com/).
+Before using TWARC you will need to register an application at [apps.twitter.com](https://apps.twitter.com/).
 Once you've created your application, generate an access token and access token secret.
 Setup TWARC with the generated token:
 ```console
 foo@bar:~$ twarc configure
 ```
 More detailed instructions on how to configure TWARC can be found in the TWARC [repository](https://github.com/DocNow/twarc).

 #### Downloading data
-The (```download.sh```) scripts automatically downloads videos, images and tweets metadata, for each event.
+The (```download.sh```) script automatically downloads videos, images and tweets metadata, for each event.
 Videos, images and metadata are stored each in a separate folder, per event.
 You can check which options ara available with:
 ```console
 foo@bar:~$ ./download.sh --help